 Requests for re-imbursement to individuals are to be made on the Raedwald Trust Staff Reimbursement Form and MUST be supported by original receipts for the goods/services received.
-During COVID scanned receipts will be accepted but originals must be retained by staff member & sent to Finance when possible.
+Scanned receipts will be accepted but originals must be retained by staff member & sent to Finance as soon as possible.

 Reimbursement may be refused if the CFO/Head Teacher considers maverick purchasing methods have been used, or the budget holder has already spent their full allocation and did not seek prior approval to exceed the funds available.

-The reimbursement is recorded in Access as soon as possible and the transaction number recorded on the documentation.
+The reimbursement is recorded in the Finance Portal as soon as possible and the reimbursement form & receipts are uploaded onto the Finance Portal.